 The last resort planning power (LRPP) is provided for in the National Electricity Rules (NER).
-It allows the AEMC to direct one or more network service providers to apply the regulatory investment test for transmission to projects that are likely to relieve a forecast constraint on national transmission flow paths between regional reference nodes when these constraints are not being addressed.
-To date, the AEMC has not used this power.
+It allows the AEMC to direct one or more network service providers to apply the regulatory investment test for transmission to projects that are likely to relieve a forecast constraint on national transmission flow paths between regional reference nodes.